 Identify the PHI that your organization creates, receives, stores and transmits including PHI shared with consultants, vendors and Business Associates.

-Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law, mainly focused on protecting sensitive patient health information from being disclosed without the patient's consent or knowledge.
-The law that provides baseline privacy and security standards for medical information of US citizens.
+HIPAA compliance is a fundamental aspect of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a federal law mainly focused on protecting sensitive patient health information from being disclosed without the patient's consent or knowledge.
+The law provides baseline privacy and security standards for the medical information of US citizens.

 The standard is applicable to covered entities and their business associates like health care clearinghouses, employer sponsored health plans, health insurers, and medical service providers that engage in certain transactions that involve digital transmission of patient health information (PHI)